pdefusco/Ranger_Atlas_SDX_withCML/README.md

 ![alt text](images/sdx2cml_21.png)

 With Ranger, you can apply policies to protect your data.
 Familiarize yourself with the Ranger UI.
-Notice there is a section for virtually any CDP Service, including ADLS and S3.
+Notice there is a section for every CDP Service, including ADLS and S3.

 Next, we will enforce stricter data access policies to our Hive tables.
 Click on the “Hadoop SQL” section and open policy 9: “all - database, table, column” by clicking on the edit icon.